thomasloven/lovelace-toggle-lock-entity-row/README.md

 toggle-lock-entity-row
 ======================

+# THIS PLUGIN IS DEPRECATED
+# I RECOMMEND USING [RESTRICTION-CARD](https://github.com/iantrich/restriction-card) WHICH DOES MORE THINGS BETTER

+---
+---
+---

 Avoid toggling entities by mistake in lovelace.

 This will display a normal toggle with a lock symbol in front of it.